ballerina-attic/ballerina-aks-deployment/README.md

 - [Testing](#testing)

 ## What you’ll build

-In this guide, you will build a simple Ballerina service that generates an UUID each time, and you will deploy that service on AKS.
+In this guide, you will build a simple Ballerina service that generates an UUID each time, and you will deploy this service on AKS.

 ## Compatibility

 | Ballerina Language Version
 | --------------------------
 | 0.982.0